The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 Overtime wages must be paid no later than the payday for the next regular payroll period following the payroll period in which the overtime wages were earned.
 An employer is in compliance with Labor Code §226(a) relating to total hours worked by the employee if the overtime hours are recorded as a correction on the itemized statement for the next regular pay period and the statement includes the dates of the pay period for which the correction is being made.
 See, Labor Code §204(b)(2).

-An employee who is discharged must be paid all wages, including overtime, immediately at the time of termination.
+An employee who is discharged must be paid all wages, including overtime, and accrued but unused vacation or paid time off, immediately at the time of termination.
+Upon resignation, if an employee provides 72 hours’ notice, the employee must receive his or her final check on his or her final day of work.
+If the employee does not provide 72 hours’ notice, the employer has 72 hours to give the employee his or her final check.
 See, Labor Code §201 and §227.3 and Paydays, pay periods, and final wages.

 California law also mandates a pay stub with payment of wages that contains certain information.
+The pay stub must be issued to the employee with each pay check.
 See, Pay stub for an employee paid on an hourly wage (PDF).

 California law requires employers to keep accurate wage-and-hour records as follows: